ArjanCodes/examples/testing_theory/README.md

 ## Property/invariant testing

 Another important concept in determining program correctness is the invariant.
 An invariant is a logical assertion that is always held to be true during a certain phase of execution.
 For example, a loop invariant is a condition that is true at the beginning and the end of every execution of a loop.
 Based on this idea, you could define a certain property that you want to be certain is always true, and then you can test whether this is the case using lots of automatically generated inputs.
 This is called property-based testing.
+There are also libraries available to do property-based testing, such as hypothesis: https://hypothesis.readthedocs.io/en/latest/.
+I'll talk about hypothesis in a separate video in more detail.

 Let's look at an example.

 ## Property-based testing example (screencast)